ece362-purdue/proton-labs/lab1-gpio/README.md

 Does this sound too easy?
 Here's the catch - **you need to do this without using any of the SDK functions except `sleep_ms`**.
 It is actually easier to do so, and doesn't involve any loops.
 Don't worry, we'll go back to the SDK functions in the next lab, but you may find that you prefer this method of directly modifying registers as an optimal technique.

+> [!TIP]
-Hint: instead of using `gpio_put` for every one of the four LEDs, you can just write `0xF` by a certain offset to a certain register to turn on all four LEDs in one go, with no loops.
+> Instead of using `gpio_put` for every one of the four LEDs, you can just write `0xF` by a certain offset to a certain register to turn on all four LEDs in one go, with no loops.
+>

-You can use the `sleep_ms` function to implement sleep.
+> You can use the `sleep_ms` function to implement sleep.
 What `sleep_ms` does is set a timer in the microcontroller that counts down from the specified number of milliseconds, and when it reaches 0, it **interrupts** the CPU (which enters a sleep state) and wakes it up.
 You can dive into the function yourself to see how it works.

 Your LEDs should turn on and off like a Johnson counter (animated to make it easier to see):